Maltese: Dog Breed Profile and Information

 While he survived the collapse of the Roman Empire and the Dark Ages, when attempts were made to breed him to be the size of a squirrel, the Maltese were nearly killed in the 17th and 18th centuries.

-In order to save it, breeders mixed poodles, miniature spaniels, and East Asian miniature dogs with the breed after this almost disastrous experiment.
+To save it, breeders mixed poodles, miniature spaniels, and East Asian miniature dogs with the breed after this almost disastrous experiment.
 This caused the Maltese to become so diverse that many new breeds were developed.

-Maltese are claimed by many to be the immediate ancestors of the breeds of Bichon Frise, Bolognese and Havanese.
+Maltese are claimed by many to be the immediate ancestors of the breeds of Bichon Frise, Bolognese, and Havanese.

 In the late 1800s, Maltese was first seen in the U.S. In the 1870s, they were featured in the earliest Westminster Kennel Club exhibits.

-Until the 1950s, the number of Maltese dogs registered with the AKC grew quite slowly.
+Until the 1950s, the number of Maltese dogs registered with the AKC grew slowly.
 The breed has become very popular since then.
 Maltese are one of the most common breeds at dog shows among viewers, and the Toy Community always wins.

 Size